mlinnen/my-keezer/readme.md

 The following subscriptions are supported by the keezer.

 #### Keezer ping
 This allows some external application to request what keezers are on the bus.
-Each keezer will respond to this ping request.
+Each keezer (if you have multiple) will respond to this ping request.
 ```
 /home/keezer/ping
 ```